MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-03-14-fracture-ep2.markdown

 redirect_from: /learn/fracture/2
 oneliner: The right pick can make all the difference!
 seo_description: Fracture is the hardest piece of music I've ever tried to learn.
 This episode focuses on guitar picks.
-seo_keywords: king crimson, robert fripp, virtuoso, moto perpetuo
+seo_keywords: king crimson, robert fripp, virtuoso, moto perpetuo, guitar craft, guitar circle, starless and bible black
 draft: no
-front_page: no
+front_page: yes
 has_video: yes
 ---
-## Episode 2: Picking the Right Pick
+## Episode 2: Round (and Sharp) Picks

 Ten years ago (almost to the day!), [Robert Fripp paid me a compliment in his online diary](https://www.dgmlive.com/diaries.htm?entry=3463) in response to videos and blog posts I'd written at that time about playing *Fracture*.
 He said, "Mr. Garone's work on this is honourable, and has my respect."
 This sentence motivated me for many years to continue pursuing *Fracture*.